rails/rails/guides/source/active_record_validations.md

 WARNING.
 Note that some databases are configured to perform case-insensitive searches anyway.

-The default error message is "_has already been taken_".
+The default error message is _"has already been taken"_.

 ### `validates_with`